yzlin/react-native-audio-api/README.md

 <img src="./internal-docs/assets/react-native-audio-api-gh-cover.png" alt="React Native Audio API" width="100%">

+### ⚠️ Pre-Alpha

+This library is at a very early stage of development.
+There are know performance issues and the library is not yet suitable for real production applications.
+We will be publishing the first alpha version of the library in the upcoming days, stay tunned! 🎶

+If you have questions about the library, our progress, plans or just want to say "hi!" you can reach us in our <a href="https://discord.swmansion.com" target="_blank" rel="noopener noreferrer">discord server</a>

 ### React Native Audio API

 `react-native-audio-api` provides system for controlling audio in React Native environment compatible with Web Audio API specification,